Eng0AI/denuvo-slides-template/slides.md

 <div class="flex">
 <div>

-- Driver or standalone Software that enables VMs
+- Driver or standalone software that enables OS virtualization (VM)
-- Most VM instructions run on CPU
+- Most instructions run on CPU
 - Some are intercepted by Hypervisor
   - Hypervisor can register a callback at the CPU

 <div v-click>

-→ Hypervisor doesn't need to manage VMs
+→ Hypervisor doesn't need to be used for VMs

 </div>